Harish-Sridhar/kafka-streaming-calls-simulator/README.md

     4. average queue time.
     5. average call duration.
     6. total number of repeated customers.
+6. Combine Department Id and product ID with static data set and include them in result.
+7. Combine Customer ID with data from database and include customer contact details in the result.

 # Running Locally
 Execute `docker-compose up -d` in the home directory.
 This builds and runs all the containers.